stepkun/woxml/README.md

 The implementation is based on the crate [xml_writer](https://github.com/pzol/xml_writer) by Piotr Zolnierek, but can also be used in `no_std` environments (use 'default-features = false').<br/>

 It is not an exact drop-in-replacement for `xml_writer`'s `XmlWriter` as the access to interiors is prohibitet, you have to use different constructors and accessors respectively.
-It also is not yet possible to use it for all `std::io::Write` implementors, missing ones can be added in future versions.
+It also is not possible to use it for all `std::io::Write` implementors, as it is also usable in `#[no_std]` environments.

-It works for:
+There is an own `Write` trait, which currently is implemented by the crate for
 - `Vec<u8>`
-- `bytes::BytesMut`
+- `bytes::BytesMut`.
+Future versions will add further implementations of `Write`.
+If you need a missing implementation, please file an issue or create a pull request.

 ## Usage